Progress on the National Housing Strategy

 in federal funding for the construction, repair and financial support of Indigenous and Northern housing*

-Indigenous and Northern units built, repaired or financially supported*
+Indigenous and Northern units built, or repaired*

 funding committed to meet housing needs of women and their children